-Three years ago Andrea Allen was newly on Medicaid and trying to figure out how to provide dental care for her 3-year-old son Donato.
-A lot of dentists didn’t take Medicaid and it was difficult to find a dentist who specialized in caring for children.
+Three years ago Andrea Allen was newly on Medicaid and trying to figure out how to provide dental care for Donato, her 3-year-old son.
+A lot of dentists didn’t take Apple Health (Medicaid) and it was difficult to find a dentist who specialized in caring for children.
 “I was confused,” Allen said.
 “I didn’t know where to go.”

 The Renton mother of two then heard about the King County ABCD program and through the program received a referral to a dental practice in Tukwila that changed everything.
 She and her son received gift bags with toothbrushes and reminders about proper dental care and the importance of making appointments every six months.
 Instead of being scared about going to the dentist, her son Donato was suddenly excited about his next appointment.
 “He loves the dentist,” Allen said.

 The dentist practice took X-rays and told Allen when to expect Donato’s adult teeth to come in.
 When his teeth did come in, they were full and white, something Allen attributes to the fluoride varnishes that Donato received on his baby teeth.